colin-gourlay/sundown-sessions/src/content/artists/t/the-associates/index.md

 Tragically his first release for the label was a posthumous one.
 The death of his mother in 1996 was likely the trigger of an emotional breakdown that led him deeper and deeper into a depressed state.
 Billy MacKenzie died aged 39, on 22nd January 1997 from an overdose of prescribed and over-the-counter pills.

+Alan Rankine passed away from natural causes at the age of 64 on the 2nd of January 2023.

 ### Current Lineup